Vijayvkb007/rl-trafficlight-detection/README.md

 - **Epochs**: The models were trained for 45000 epochs.
 - **mAP@50%**: The mean Average Precision (mAP) was calculated at the intersection over union (IoU) threshold of 50%.

-The average mAP across different classes for the trained models is 55,50%.
+The average mAP across different intersection over union for the trained models is 55,50%.
 The mAP is a metric that measures the accuracy of object detection models.